-Can I melt the chocolate for this bark in the microwave?
+Can I melt the chocolate in the microwave?
 Yes, you can, however I have scorched my chocolate so many times in the microwave which is why I prefer a double boiler.
 If you do go the microwave route, make sure you work in 20-30 second increments, and stir often.

-Does chocolate bark need to be refrigerated?
-It’s best to refrigerate to keep it as fresh as possible, and definitely if you live in a warmer climate.
+Should peppermint bark need to be refrigerated?
+It's best to refrigerate to keep it as fresh as possible, and definitely if you live in a warmer climate.
 That being said, we left our bark out at room temperature here in Canada for a week and it was totally fine.

-How do you cut chocolate bark?
+How do you cut it?
 Once the chocolate has solidified (I let it refrigerate overnight), you can transfer to a cutting board, and chop into wedges with a large knife.
-The batch pictured was on the thinner side and shattered a bit more, if you pour your bark a bit thicker it doesn’t shatter as much.
+The batch pictured was on the thinner side and shattered a bit more, if you pour your bark a bit thicker it doesn't shatter as much.